Miranda (NSW)

 Miranda features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 Miranda's dwelling structure, as per the latest Census, had 40.3% houses and 59.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Miranda was at 29.4%, similar to Sydney metro.
-The remaining dwellings were either mortgaged (34.4%) or rented (36.2%).
-The median monthly mortgage repayment in Miranda was $2,546, above the Sydney metro average of $2,427.
-The median weekly rent figure was $488, compared to Sydney metro's $470.
-Nationally, Miranda's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Miranda was at 29.4%, with the rest being mortgaged (34.4%) or rented (36.2%).
+The median monthly mortgage repayment was $2,546, higher than Sydney metro's average of $2,427.
+Median weekly rent was $488 in Miranda, compared to Sydney metro's $470.
+Nationally, Miranda's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing